-Analyzing content without the content owner: Your content owners/stakeholders are busy, so you filled in the content inventory spreadsheet for them.
-Don’t assume you can analyze that content without them as well.
-It takes familiarity with content to know how people use it, who uses it, when it needs to be updated, etc.
+As tempting as it may be, don’t fill in the content inventory spreadsheet all by yourself.
+Your content owners will always understand more than you.
+It takes familiarity with content to know how people use it, who uses it, and when it needs to be updated, etc.

 A final word on intranet content audits